pachterlab/kb_docs/docs/source/adv_installation/from_source.rst

 .. note::

   By default, kallisto will only support *k*-mer lengths up to 31.
-In order to enable support for *k*-mer lengths up to 63 (which is optimal for long-read data), please modify the cmake command to be ``cmake .. -DMAX_KMER_SIZE=64``.
-Important: Always use a fresh installation when doing this (i.e. redownload the source code from github) because files that exist from a previous build may cause the binary to be generated incorrectly.
+In order to enable support for *k*-mer lengths up to 63 (which is optimal for long-read data), please modify the cmake command to ``cmake .. -DMAX_KMER_SIZE=64``. **Important:** Always use a fresh installation (i.e. redownload the source code from github) when rerunning cmake because files that exist from a previous build may cause the binary to be generated incorrectly.

 Using the binaries